 Of course, Vitamin B6 and Zinc can be crucial as part of a treatment plan if high Pyrroles are tested.
 It’s important to understand when treating any disorder holistically, we are looking for the root cause – that is, the underlying factors that are contributing to oxidative stress or inflammation.
 This could be poor diet, exposure to toxins, genetic issues, poor gut function, hormonal imbalance etc. This is why some people may not get the results they are after just because they started on a high dose Vitamin B6 and Zinc regime after getting a positive test.
 A holistic perspective is essential.

 For years I have used Applied Analytical Laboratories that specialise in this test.
 Morning urine is best (from the second or third void of your bladder).
-Don’t bring your urine sample in – I will arrange testing for you and discuss this with you in clinic.
+Don’t bring your urine sample in – I will arrange testing for you and discuss this with you in clinic (you can do a sample whilst you are here).
 Supplementation of Vitamin B6 prior will not interfere with the results, but it would be advisable to stop all supplements containing Vitamin B6 and Zinc a few days prior to doing the test.

 If you are interested in doing the test, please email me at firstname.lastname@example.org and we can arrange to get you tested.